pspealman/CVish/README.md

 In this example the proposed breakpoint "7458" spans from chrI:30-111 (anchor) to chrIV:1091237-1091291 (breezepoint).
 It has a score of 7 and would not be reported using the default _min_score_ of 10.

 # Note on performance
-Erisapfel performs best with breakpoints spanning unique sequences and at sufficient depth (~30x depth).
+CVish performs best with breakpoints spanning unique sequences and at sufficient depth (~30x depth).
 For lower depths of sequencing or breakpoints that occur in low-complexity or non-unique sequences this performance will suffer.
-For breakpoints that are associated with transposons or other known mobile genetic elements, detection can be improved by using Erisapfel's MGE mode.